 A geoarchaeological review was performed to characterize the geology of the Project Site and assess the potential for the presence of subsurface archaeological resources in the Project Site.
 The review included study of the geological mapping of the Project Site and vicinity, historic topographic maps, historic aerial photographs, mapped soils, and a review of the geotechnical data for the site.
-The Project Site is located on the alluvial Torrance Plan and is situated approximately 0.18 miles southwest of the Potrero Fault Zone and 1.13 miles southeast of the Newport-Inglewood Fault Zone.
+The Project Site is located on the alluvial Torrance Plan and is situated approximately 0.6-miles east of the Newport-Inglewood Fault Zone at the intersection of West Century Boulevard and Crenshaw Boulevard.
 Elevation within the Project Site ranges between 87 and 106 feet above mean sea level and slopes towards the south and west.
 Presently, the majority of the Project Site is previously disturbed, and previously contained residences but is currently vacant land with the exception of commercial properties including a motel, manufacturing, and warehouse land uses, utilities, and paved roads and parking.
 In addition, the Arena Site includes a parcel containing an existing City water supply well and associated infrastructure.